 If you receive over £10,000 in dividends in the tax year, you will need to include your dividend income on your Self Assessment tax return.
 If you haven’t previously completed a tax return, you will need to register with HMRC.

-You don’t need to notify HMRC if your dividend income is below the £2,000 dividend allowance for 2019/20.
+You don’t need to notify HMRC if your dividend income is below the £2,000 dividend allowance.

 Finally, tax is a complex subject so you should always check with your accountant before acting on any of the information contained in this article.